-(HIB) – Cool weather signals homeowners to finalize outdoor chores and cozy up for the long winter ahead.
+(ARA) – Cool weather signals homeowners to finalize outdoor chores and cozy up for the long winter ahead.
 It also signals pesky insects to head indoors seeking food sources and warm, safe places to hibernate.
 What can the smart homeowner do?

 Experts say the record-breaking summer heat has created a bumper crop of bugs.
 Ohio State University entomologist David Denlinger predicts, “If the warmth stays into the fall, insects will continue to do well until frost comes.”